hybridgroup/taskmapper/README.md

     unfuddle = TicketMaster.new(:unfuddle, {:username => "..", :password => "..", :subdomain => ".."})

 ## Creating a provider
-Creating your own provider consists of three steps:
+Creating a provider consists of three steps:

 * Create the ticketmaster provider (a.k.a. the remap)
 * Release it to RubyGems